Nellie Connally

-Idanell Brill Connally (February 24, 1919 – September 1, 2006) was the First Lady of Texas from 1963 to 1969.
+Idanell Brill Connally (née Brill; February 24, 1919 – September 1, 2006) was the First Lady of Texas from 1963 to 1969.
 She was the wife of John Connally, who served as Governor of Texas and later as Secretary of the Treasury.
 She and her husband were passengers in the Presidential limousine carrying United States President John F. Kennedy when he was assassinated in Dallas, Texas on November 22, 1963.

 Early life

 Connally was born Idanell Brill in Austin, Texas, the eldest of five children of Kathleen Annie (née Inks) and Arno W. Brill.
 She attended the University of Texas where she was named "Sweetheart of the University" in 1938.
 Connally initially had aspirations to become an actress but gave up those plans after meeting her future husband, John Connally, while attending UT in 1937.
 The two married in 1940.

 First Lady of Texas

 John Connally began his career in politics working for then-Congressman (and future United States President) Lyndon B. Johnson.
 John Connally was elected Governor of Texas in 1962.
 He was subsequently re-elected for two additional terms.
 During her tenure as First Lady, Connally created the gardens at the Texas Governor's Mansion and also collected the state silver.